RivianNazareth185/Interrupt-Simulation/README.md

 # 2. Main
 This class:

-Creates an InterruptController object.
+1.Creates an InterruptController object.
-Starts the interrupt service routine handler.
+2.Starts the interrupt service routine handler.
-Randomly triggers interrupts from devices.
+3.Randomly triggers interrupts from devices.
-Displays the interrupt handling log after execution.
+4.Displays the interrupt handling log after execution.

-How the Program Works
+# How the Program Works
-Interrupts are randomly generated from devices.
+1.Interrupts are randomly generated from devices.
-If a device is unmasked, its interrupt is added to the queue.
+2.If a device is unmasked, its interrupt is added to the queue.
-The controller sorts the queue based on device priority.
+3.The controller sorts the queue based on device priority.
-A background thread processes interrupts one by one.
+4.A background thread processes interrupts one by one.
 Each handled interrupt is logged with timestamps.
 ## Output of the program